Position / Title: MDS Coordinator

-- Maintain safe working conditions and practices and follow established safety regulations in the use of modalities, equipment and supplies.
+- Maintain safe working conditions and practices and follow established safety regulations in the use of equipment and supplies.

 PHYSICAL AND MENTAL DEMANDS:

-Works throughout the facility.
+Works in office areas, as well as throughout the facility.
 Works beyond normal duty hours, on weekends and holidays when necessary.
-Must be able to travel as needed.
 Interacts with residents, family members, and staff under all conditions and circumstances.
 Is subject to hostile and emotionally upset residents, family members, and visitors.
 Exposure to infectious waste, diseases, and conditions including but not limited to exposure to hepatitis B viruses.